codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 somewhere on the internet.
 This CSS file will contains pre-written styles for common components.

-We also have to create a blank CSS file named `override.css` and embed it right after the Bootstrap's CSS file.
-We'll write some rules in this CSS file to override some styles of used components.
+There's also blank CSS file named `override.css` which is embedded after the Bootstrap's CSS file.
+This CSS file can be used to write some rules to override some styles of used components.
 The purpose is to make our webpages look unique. :D

-At the end of the `<body>` section, there are 3 JavaScript files.
-Don't worry.
+At the end of the `<body>` section, there are 3 JavaScript files which contain pre-written codes that make some interactive components work out of the box.
-You don't have to learn JavaScript to start using Bootstrap.
-These JavaScript files contains pre-written codes that make some interactive components work out of the box.
+So, you don't have to learn JavaScript to start using Bootstrap.

 ## Where to find Bootstrap components?